 Russell’s Vipers Will Travel Into Cities To Kill

 This type of viper is also found in India and Southeast Asia, but it’s particularly threatening to humans because it can be found in urban areas.
-Russell’s Vipers will leave its natural habitat of grassy and bushy areas and enter cities to prey on small mammals.
-While Russell’s Vipers will decrease the rat population of a city, it will also strike against humans that it feels threatened by.
+Russell’s Vipers will leave their natural habitat of grassy and bushy areas and enter cities to prey on small mammals.
+While Russell’s Vipers will decrease the rat population of a city, they will also strike against humans that they feels threatened by.

-Russell’s Vipers can grow up to six feet long and have an aggressive attitude, so it’s considered one of the deadliest snakes in India.
+Russell’s Vipers can grow up to six feet long and have aggressive attitudes, so they’re considered one of the deadliest snakes in India.

 Black-Necked Spitting Cobras Have A Deadly Range